 Procedural Masks and Respirators

-Q: Will suppliers, contractors, customers and other visitors be asked to bring face coverings when they enter Boeing premises?
+Will suppliers, contractors, customers and other visitors be asked to bring face coverings when they enter Boeing premises?

-Q: What happens if a supplier, contractor, customer or visitor refuses to wear a face covering while at a U.S. Boeing site?
+What happens if a supplier, contractor, customer or visitor refuses to wear a face covering while at a U.S. Boeing site?

-The individual should be reminded that face coverings are required by Boeing for all persons onsite.
-If the individual still refuses to wear a face covering or mask, they should be instructed to leave the site.
+The individual should be reminded of the face covering and physical distancing requirements that apply to Boeing employees and all other persons onsite.
+If the individual still refuses to follow these requirements, they should be instructed to leave the site.